-I prefer to dress up for the evenings and will wear a light cotton shirt with light cotton long pants and slip on shoes.
+I prefer to dress up for the evenings and will wear a light cotton shirt with light cotton long pants and slip-on shoes.
 It just looks neater.
-These items of clothing can also be brought along with you, but do not forget, you can always buy them here.
+These items of clothing can also be brought along with you, but do not forget; you can always buy them here.

 The reason I'm telling you this is that you are probably going to do a fair bit of walking.
 Not to worry though as you will stumble upon quite a few foot massage spas on nearly every street corner.
 In the evenings, you may want to wear a dress that's not only longer but lighter too.

-I'll leave the footwear up to you as you will have to remove them in most cases anyway when entering religious sites.
+I'll leave the footwear up to you as you'll have to remove them in most cases anyway when entering religious sites.
 The temple of the Emerald Buddha at Wat Phra Kaew and the Grand Palace in Bangkok are two such places.
 Always remember to dress appropriately to appease Thai sensitivities.

-Well, that just about covers everything.
+Well, that about covers everything.
 (Excuse the pun) Please feel free to contact me should you require any further assistance.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.

 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next tour by selecting any one of the many excursions listed on the left side of this page.
+Simply take your next tour by selecting any one of the many excursions listed.
 Here's wishing you a safe trip and a happy and exciting holiday.